mcnuttandrew/color-buddy/README.md

 Where your keys are for gemini and openai respectively.
 The app does not check to see if your keys work, so if you are encountering trouble (such as various auto fixes not returning content), please ensure that your keys are correct.
 It is not necessary to have keys for both services as the front end has an option to select which of them you wish to use (see the config menu in the upper left).

-## REFACTOR TODOS
+## POST REFACTOR TODOs

 - pull out the color naming stuff into its own thing
-- sort out the deps
-- write documentation
+- write documentation, get docs site
 - fix json schema stuff